St. Martin Secondary School

 St. Martin Secondary School is a separate Roman Catholic secondary school located in the Erindale neighbourhood of Mississauga, Ontario, Canada.
 It is under the jurisdiction of the Dufferin-Peel Catholic District School Board.
-The current principal of St. Martin Secondary School is Jason Pratt.
+The current principal of St. Martin Secondary School is Maria Pallotta.
 The school has approximately 1088 students (2019).

 The school offers a Specialist High Skills Major (SHSM) in Sports, and Hospitality and Tourism.